Emperor's College of Traditional Oriental Medicine

 The mission of Emperor's College is to cultivate brilliant healers, teachers, and leaders who create the future of healthcare by word, deed, and through partnerships.

-Emperor's focuses its institutional purpose to support students in their journey to become practitioners, teachers, and leaders in the field of Oriental Medicine.
-The college's distinguished alumni are academic and clinical leaders of several other TOM colleges, and the pioneering political leaders in the profession.
+The focus of Emperor's institutional purpose is to support students in their journey to become practitioners, teachers, and leaders in the field of Acupuncture and Oriental Medicine (AOM).
+The college's distinguished alumni are academic and clinical leaders at several other AOM colleges and the pioneering political leaders in the profession.
 Emperor's prepares its graduates to effectively integrate into the modern health care system through a busy on-campus clinic and off-campus externships that pioneer collaboration with western health care institutions.

-Emperor's College of Traditional Oriental Medicine was founded in 1983, making it one of the oldest continuous acupuncture schools in the country.
-Its program achieved candidacy status in 1988 from the forerunner organization to the current ACAOM, and was accredited in 1989.
-It has since been re-accredited in 1994, 1998 and 2001.
+Emperor's College of Traditional Oriental Medicine was founded in 1983 and fully accredited in 1989, making it one of the oldest continuous acupuncture schools in the country.

 Programs Offered: Master's